-When the hammer is lifted off the bottom of the drill hole, the drill bit drops down to its outer position in the machine.
-When this happens, the piston fails into the blowing position.
-The percussion mechanism then stops working and only air blowing takes place, i.e. a large volue of air flows straight through the hammer and drill bit.
-Blowing also starts if the drill bit loses contact with the bottom of the hole while drilling is in progress.
-The hammer then restarts as soon as the drill bit is pressed back against the driver chuck.
-Blowing is used when extra powerful cleaning of the hole is required, and also in certain difficult conditions.
+When the hammer is lifted off the bottom of the hole, the piston drops into the air blowing position.
+This disengages percussion and gives air blowing only, i.e. a large volume of air flows straight through the hammer.
+During drilling, air blowing starts if the drill bit loses contact with the bottom of the hole.
+The hammer starts operating again as soon as the bit is pressed back against the driver chuck.
+Air blowing is used when powerful flushing of the drill hole is required, and in certain difficult drilling conditions.